 NAHT Guidelines define a school fund as "a fund containing other than official monies of the funding authority (i.e. LA), which is controlled wholly or in part by a Head teacher or Principal by reason of his or her employment at the school".

 The general purpose of the fund is to act as a processing account to enable the financing and accounting for extra-curricular activities (e.g. trips) and to generally support the school from non-LA sources, e.g. fundraising, charitable donations, sponsorship, uniform sales, tuck shops, breakfast and after school clubs etc.

 School funds should be for the benefit of the pupils of the school, not any other body or members of staff.
 Unless saving for a specific project, funds should be spent for the benefit of those pupils who raised them, (see section 16 Use of the Fund).

 The schools private fund account is held with TSB.
 The accounting year runs from 1st April to 31st March each year.
-The account is audited annually by Kathy Ewence who is appointed by the Governors.
+The account is audited annually by an external auditor who is appointed by the Governors.

 Please see link below for our latest school fund audit.